Lip balm: United States

-In the 1800s, Lydia Maria Child recommended earwax as a treatment for cracked lips in her highly-popular book, "The American Frugal Housewife" Child observed that, "Those who are troubled with cracked lips have found this earwax remedy successful when others have failed.
+In the 1800s, Lydia Maria Child recommended earwax as a treatment for cracked lips in her highly popular book The American Frugal Housewife, Child observed that, "Those who are troubled with cracked lips have found this earwax remedy successful when others have failed.
 It is one of those sorts of cures, which are very likely to be laughed at; but I know of its having produced very beneficial results."
-The invention of the lip balm was first formally invented in the 1880s by physician Charles Brown Fleet though its origins may be traced to earwax.
+The invention of the lip balm was first formally invented in the 1880s by physician Charles Browne Fleet though its origins may be traced to earwax.
 Fleet later named his lip balm product "ChapStick".

 In 1872, chemist Robert Chesebrough discovered and sampled a new petroleum jelly, initially describing it as a "natural, waxy ingredient, rich in minerals from deep within the earth" which could be used as a solution for skin repair.
 He then distributed his product under the name "Wonder Jelly" before shortly changing it to "Vaseline".

 In the early 1880s, Charles Brown Fleet created ChapStick.
 However, due to the lack of sales, Fleet sold his formula and rights to ChapStick to John Morton in 1912 for $5, who saw the marketing potential in the brand.
 After making the purchase, Morton commissioned Frank Wright, Jr. to create a design for the logo of ChapStick for $15 in 1936.
 In 1972, ChapStick tubes concealing hidden microphones were used during the Watergate scandal.

-In 1937, Alfred Woelbing created Carmex to treat cold sores in Milwaukee, though the occurrence of World War 2 would slow the production and sales due to the lack of lanolin.
+In 1937, Alfred Woelbing created Carmex to treat cold sores in Milwaukee, though the occurrence of World War II would slow the production and sales due to the lack of lanolin.
 In 1980, Carmex underwent a product change by converting its packaging into squeezable tubes.

 In 1973, Bonne Bell created the first flavored lip balm and marketed the company as Lip Smackers.
-The company would later collaborate on various different-flavored lip balms including Dr. Pepper in 1975, The Wrigley Company in 2004, and The Coca-Cola Company in 2006.
+The company would later collaborate on various different-flavored lip balms including Dr Pepper in 1975, the Wrigley Company in 2004, and The Coca-Cola Company in 2006.
 Bonne Bell also collaborated with Disney to produce lip balms with various princess characters in 2010.

 In 1991, Burt Shavitz and Roxanne Quimby created their first beeswax based lip balm solution through their company, Burt's Bees.
 In 2020, it was reported that Burt's Bees had used 50 percent of recycled material to package various products and that 100 percent of the products were recyclable.

 In 2011, Evolution of Smooth (or commonly known as EOS) created a spherical-shaped lip balm as well as describing its 95% organic ingredients.